miekg/gotmplfmt/README.md

 Fmt Go HTML templates.

 Gotmplfmt only has one option (setting the width).
-The indenting used is 1 tab - this allow your editors's tab setting to do its work.
+The indenting used is 1 tab - this allow your editor's tab setting to do its work.
 The formatter is rather simple, there is no AST creation, it just iterates over a list of tokens.
 (An AST was tried, but it being to smart/advanced it lead to problems).